bl-CSE15L/cse15l-lab-reports/LabReport3.md

 }
 ```
 ### Explanation:
 The original code modifies the array while it is also being accessed, causing it to reverse elements already reversed.
 The fix I implemented creates a shallow copy of the parameter array which the new returned array can access to reverse its elements.

+---

+## Researching Commands: